I’m Andy, nice to meet you.

 I started this blog to answer a question - how do I live my best life in the world’s greatest city during this climate emergency?

-That question grounds everything you’ll find here.
-The stories are rooted in Barnes and Mortlake — the place I live, think, walk, bike and love to call home.
+My stories are rooted in Barnes and Mortlake.
+The place I live, think, walk, bike and love to call home.
 In my first post, I explain how I got here: the blog’s origins, my background, and why I’m more curious than qualified.

-Climate change frames everything.
-I try to focus on how it will affect life in Barnes and Mortlake.
+Take climate change.
+I try to focus not on the abstract but how it will affect life in Barnes and Mortlake.
 A recent report by Richmond council for example, painted a vivid picture of what life in the borough could be like over the next fifteen years.

-I publish about three stories every week, so do please return to read the latest.
+I publish three stories every week, so do please return to read the latest.

 I hope this is useful and thought-provoking.
-I am always interested in your feedback.
-Please, do drop me a line.
+I am always interested in what you have to say, so please, do drop me a line.
 Friendly response guaranteed.

 Until then, enjoy.